This post contains affiliate links. Read the full disclosure here.

 - In a medium bowl, combine flour, salt, baking powder, and baking soda.
 Set aside.

 - In the bowl of a standing mixer with the paddle attachment or a handheld mixer, combine butter and sugar, mixing until light and fluffy.

 - Add in the egg and vanilla extract, and mix until combined and light in colour.

 - Mix in the dry ingredients until combined.
+Do not over-mix!

 - Let the cookies cool on the baking sheets for 10 minutes, then transfer to a cooling rack to cool completely.
 Enjoy!